Johnson & Johnson Ovarian Cancer Lawsuit Update 2026

 Ovarian cancer starts in the ovaries or fallopian tubes, tiny parts of a woman’s body responsible for releasing eggs and making important hormones.
 The problem begins when some cells in that area stop behaving normally and start growing way faster than they should.
 That’s when tumors can form and even spread to other parts of the body.

 What makes ovarian cancer so dangerous is how quietly it develops.
-Most women don’t feel anything unusual early on, or the signs—like bloating or cramping—just seem like everyday stuff.
+Most women don’t feel anything unusual early on, or the signslike bloating or crampingjust seem like everyday stuff.
 That’s why so many cases aren’t found until it’s already pretty far along, when it’s harder to treat.

-Types of Ovarian Cancer
+What Are the Types of Ovarian Cancer?

 Ovarian cancer can affect one or both ovaries and sometimes spreads to nearby tissues in the belly.
-But not all ovarian cancers are the same—there are three main types, and they behave a little differently.
+But not all ovarian cancers are the same.
+There are three main types, and they behave a little differently.

 • Epithelial Ovarian Carcinoma: This is the most common kind, making up about 85 to 90% of all ovarian cancer cases.
 It starts in the thin layer of cells covering the ovary, fallopian tubes, or nearby areas.
-Unfortunately, it’s often diagnosed late, when the cancer has already spread—about 70% of cases are caught at those later stages.
+Unfortunately, it’s often diagnosed late, when the cancer has already spread.
+About 70% of cases are caught at those later stages.
 There are a few subtypes here, including high-grade and low-grade serous, mucinous, endometrioid, and clear cell, each with its own traits and behavior.

-• Germ Cell Tumors: These are much rarer—less than 2% of cases—but they mostly affect younger women, including teens and those in their 20s.
+• Germ Cell Tumors: These are much rarer (less than 2% of cases), but they mostly affect younger women, including teens and those in their 20s.
 These tumors grow from the same cells that produce eggs.
 The good news?
 They’re often treatable, and survival rates are high, with around 90% of people living at least five years after diagnosis.

 • Stromal Cell Tumors (Sex Cord-Stromal Tumors): These are also rare and start in the tissue that holds the ovary together and helps produce hormones.
 Because they can make hormones, they sometimes cause symptoms like irregular bleeding.
 They’re usually caught early, which gives patients a better shot at successful treatment.
 Subtypes include granulosa cell tumors, thecomas, and Sertoli-Leydig cell tumors.